content-left-bg.png

 The SKILL Centre offers a range of supports and programs, including:

-• BEST Program – this program focuses on developing interpersonal and strengthening friendships in years 7-9.
+• BEST Program – this program focuses on developing interpersonal skills and strengthening friendships in years 7-8.
 This semester long subject is lead by our SKILL Centre staff in a small classroom environment.

-• CATAPULT Program – is an innovative Senior Pathways program that brings together a wide range of industry experts to work cooperatively towards a single goal – to support the transition of students with disabilities from high school to a sustainable and engaged post-schooling future.
-Students have opportunities to sample or commence work experience, traineeships, part-time employment, tertiary education, lifestyle and learning programs, and other pathway options before they leave school.
+• CATAPULT Program – is an innovative Senior Pathways program that brings together a wide range of industry experts to work cooperatively with students and families towards a single goal – to support the transition of students with disabilities from high school to a sustainable and engaged post-schooling future.
+This program aims to provide students with opportunities to sample or commence work experience, traineeships, part-time employment, tertiary education, lifestyle and learning programs, and other pathway options before they leave school.

-• Work Skills Program – as part of the Catapult program the SKILL Centre runs a nationally-recognised certificate course preparing students for vocational pathways.
-Students work towards practical and theoretical competency in either horticultural or hospitality strands of the course.
-Both strands of the course operate as small businesses; the hospitality strand operates a healthy, takeaway food business, while the horticulture strand runs an organic, herb business.
+• Work Skills Program – as part of the Catapult program the SKILL Centre runs a practical horticultural and hospitality based course.
+During the course students learn to operate a small businesses either in hospitality as a healthy, takeaway food business, or in horticulture as an organic, herb business.
 These students also have responsibility for small construction projects, landscaping and maintenance of the grounds around the SKILL Centre.

-• Co-Teaching model – MCSHS runs co-taught classes in year 7 and 8 in Science and Humanities.
-This see two qualified teachers sharing the responsibility of the classroom setting in order to provide as much tailored support as possible to all their students not just students with diverse needs.
+• Co-Teaching model – MCSHS runs co-taught classes in year 7 - 9 in Science and Humanities.
+This sees two qualified teachers sharing the responsibility of the classroom setting in order to provide as much tailored support as possible to all their students not just students with diverse needs.

 To be considered for SKILL Centre support students must have a medical diagnosis in one of the six domains.